 First quarter moon means we see half of the moon’s day side (a quarter of the whole moon), and the moon is one quarter of the way through the current orbital cycle.

-Third or last quarter moon means we see a quarter of the moon’s day side, and the moon is three-quarters of the way through the cycle, as measured from one new moon to the next.
+Third or last quarter moon also means we see half of the moon’s day side (the other half), and the moon is three-quarters of the way through the cycle, as measured from one new moon to the next.

 Just realize this.
 Astronomers recognize four primary moon phases (new, first quarter, full, last quarter) and four interstitial phases (waxing crescent, waxing gibbous, waning gibbous waning crescent).
 Notice … no half moon.